-Every 4th release historically has been a file format release and 2013 is no different.
-For AutoCAD users, this is no big deal.
-One can always open the previous version and in plain vanilla AutoCAD they can save down to almost any previous version DWG.
+Every 4th release historically has been a file format release and for the everyday AutoCAD user, this is no big deal.
+In plain vanilla AutoCAD, one can open ANY previous version and can save down to almost any previous version DWG.

-When AutoCAD Architecture, or ACA, users save their files in 2013 and then save back to an earlier version to share with consultants or clients, those using a previous version of ACA can no longer edit the AEC objects as intelligent objects.
+For AutoCAD Architecture, or ACA, users who save their files in 2013 or 2018 and then save back to an earlier version to share with consultants or clients, those using a previous version of ACA can no longer edit the AEC objects as intelligent objects.
 The intelligent Doors walls and windows, for example, cannot be saved down to the previous version and maintain their intelligence.
 Upon opening the older DWG in AutoCAD Architecture they will get the following error.

 This means that the smart objects will be upgraded and not intelligent if downgraded to older DWG formats.
 Downgrading will make these objects dumb and not editable.